Jodenee/Voyager/docs/Tutorials/getting-started.md

 # Getting Started

-Assuming you've followed the Installation guide in the [overview](../index.md), and have a webhook ready to go, if not follow this short [tutorial](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) by Discord.
-Keep your webhook url handy.

 ## Sending a basic message

 At the start of any script that uses Voyager, It all starts with first storing the path to the Voager folder in a variable.